Print Pro Queue Manager Deep Dive (video)

 The Print Pro Ethernet configuration is now complete!

-OmniDTF Printhead Alignment (video)
+OmniDTF & DTF Mini Printhead Alignment

-You will occasionally want to adjust the printhead alignment of your OmniDTF printer, to maintain ideal horizontal & vertical registration between the color and white layers of your prints.
+You will occasionally want to adjust the printhead alignment of your OmniDTF or Omni DTF Mini printer, to maintain ideal horizontal & vertical registration between the color and white layers of your prints.
 This adjustment does not involve manually repositioning the printheads.
-Instead, it is done using the OmniDTF UI software.
+Instead, it is done using the provided UI software.

+The process is identical for the OmniDTF and the Omni DTF Mini printers.
 View the below video or read the following instructions for each step of the printhead alignment process.

 Print Speeds

-There are three Print Speed settings for the OmniDTF: Production, Normal, and High Quality.
-All printhead alignment adjustments are made for a given Print Speed, so alignments should be made with the Print Speed being used when printing selected as the Print Speed for the alignment.
-The Print Speed currently selected for printing is shown (and may be changed) on the Settings tab.
+All printhead alignment adjustments are made for a given Print Speed, so the print speed selected for alignments should be the same as the print speed selected for printing on the Settings tab.

 Alignment Types